 Working on a rescue

 Astronauts and flight controllers monitor the console activity in Mission Control on April 14.

-Seated, left to right, are control room guidance officer Raymond Teague and Apollo 14 astronauts Edgar Mitchell and Alan Shepard, both of whom would later walk on the moon.
+Seated, left to right, are control room guidance officer Raymond Teague and Apollo 14 astronauts Edgar Mitchell and Alan Shepard.
 Standing, left to right, are scientist-astronaut Anthony England and backup Apollo 14 crew members Joe Engle, Eugene Cernan, and Ronald Evans.

 Parisians stop on the sidewalk to read about the Apollo 13 accident.

-School children in Coventry, England pray for the astronauts' safe return.
+School children in Coventry pray for the astronauts' safe return on April 15.

 The severely damaged Apollo 13 service module was photographed following its jettison on April 17.